canozcivelek/traffic-sign-recognition/README.md

 _Accuracy graph (left) and Loss graph (right)._

 ### Trying Out the Model
-Finally, from a URL, a traffic sign is tried to see if the model predicts it correctly.
-The output is given as the predicted sign label which are defined in the signnames.csv file.
-Below is an image of the model provided with a "Maximum Speed 30kmh" sign and its prediction can be confirmed from signnames.csv which holds the lable 1 for 30kmh speed limit which is exactly what the model predicted.
+Finally, from a URL, a traffic sign is tried to see if the model predicts correctly.
+The output is given as the predicted sign label which are defined in the _signnames.csv_ file.
+Below is an image of the model provided with a "Speed Limit 30kmh" sign and its prediction can be confirmed from _signnames.csv_ which holds the label **"1"** for 30kmh speed limit which is exactly what the model predicted.

 ![alt text](https://github.com/canozcivelek/traffic-sign-recognition/blob/master/Images/predict.jpg)
 ---